riotcku/todo-list/README.md

 Simple To-do list
 =================

-An webapp made using Aurelia.js that functions as a simple to-do list.
+A webapp based on Aurelia.js that functions as a simple to-do list.

 ----------